tdcosta100/SliderWithTickLabels/README.md

 ### Custom label template

 You can modify the label template to whatever you want setting the `TickLabelTemplate` property with a DataTemplate.
+Just remember to put `{Binding}` to the desired content property of your element to display the label value.

 #### Horizontal